-The comparison between the full numerical calculation of fast ion drive as a function of $\bar{\omega}, \alpha$ for cntr-CAEs against this approximate boundary is shown in Fig. 5, both when coupling to the shear branch is (a) included and (b) neglected.
+The comparison between the full numerical calculation of fast ion drive as a function of $\bar{\omega}$, α for cntr-CAEs against this approximate boundary is shown in Fig. 5, both when coupling to the shear branch is (a) included and (b) neglected.
 The agreement between the approximate condition and the numerical marginal stability is quite reasonable in both cases.
 These two calculations are shown in order to highlight the importance of including this coupling, which comes from finite ω/ω{ci} and FLR effects.
 Consider first the simpler case when no coupling is present.
-Then the growth rate increases monotonically with α like it did for the cntr-GAE.
+Then, the growth rate increases monotonically with α like it did for the cntr-GAE.
 The difference between Eq.
-42 for the cntr-CAEs and Eq.
-40 for the cntr-GAEs is the additional factor of $\alpha/\sqrt{1+\alpha^2}$ for the CAEs, which tends to one for large α , where Fig. 5b and Fig. 4a agree with similar growth rates.
+(43) for the cntr-CAEs and Eq.
+(41) for the cntr-GAEs is the additional factor of $|k{\parallel}|/k = \alpha/\sqrt{1 + \alpha^2}$ for the CAEs, which tends to one for large α , where Figs. 5(b) and 4(a) agree with similar growth rates.